A Date with Judy (TV series)

 A Date with Judy is an American television sitcom, two versions of which were broadcast on ABC between 1951 and 1953.
-A daytime version ran on weekly on Saturdays from June 2, 1951, to February 23, 1952.
+A daytime version ran weekly on Saturdays from June 2, 1951, to February 23, 1952.
 A primetime version with a different cast ran from July 10, 1952, to September 30, 1953.

 Premise

 The title character was teenager Judy Foster.
 The book Television Series of the 1950s: Essential Facts and Quirky Details described Foster as "a very pretty girl who is called 'the cutest date in town'", adding, "Judy has a knack for finding mischief and has a firm belief that her family doesn't understand her."
 The Encyclopedia of Television Shows, 1925 through 2010 described her as "bright, enthusiastic and 'blessed' with a knack for finding trouble."
 Judy's parents were Melvyn and Dora Foster, and she had a 12-year-old brother, Randolph.
 Her boyfriend was Oogie Pringle.

 The program was derived from the radio show of the same name.